-This article was originally written a year ago, about the increase in tension between the US, Iran and Iraq.
-Today in 2021, with the riots in DC and violent insurrection at the US Capitol, the advice here is just as relevant and helpful, so we’re sharing it again today, as our kids are responding to these events in similar ways.
-And because it’s impossible to fully discuss the insurrection without discussing Black Lives Matter, privilege, and institutional racism, we encourage you to read this article as well.
+This article was originally written in 2020 about the increase in tension between the US, Iran and Iraq.
+It was updated in 2021, with the riots in DC and violent insurrection at the US Capitol — and now, February 2022 as we watch the invasion of Ukraine live on TV, the advice here is just as relevant and helpful.
+So we’re sharing it again today, with a few important updates now that an actual war has broken out.

 Another friend’s daughter, also sharing WWIII memes, asked her mother whether there is going to be a terrorist attack in NYC where she lives.

 Like it wasn’t enough just dealing with active shooter drills, the fear of gunmen in schools, the pandemic that has not yet gone away and the institutional racism and frightening increase in bigotry in many cities and states that impact so many of our kids directly.